Code52/DownmarkerWPF/README.md

 # DownmarkerWPF

-This codebase contains the DownmarkerWPF project.
+This codebase contains the [DownmarkerWPF](http://code52.org/DownmarkerWPF/) project, by [Code52](http://code52.org/)

 ## About DownmarkerWPF

-Downmarker is an editor for Markdown - a widely used syntax for formatting plain text to convert to blogs, comments, and in other places like on Stack Overflow.
+MarkPad (formerly known as DownmarkerWPF) is an editor for [Markdown](http://daringfireball.net/projects/markdown/) - a widely used syntax for formatting plain text to convert to blogs, comments, and in other places like on [Stack Overflow](http://stackoverflow.com/).

 Our aim is to create a useably, stylish new version of the project utilising Microsoft's WPF technology to provide a fresh UI for creating files that we can use to create blog posts for this, and other blogs using Markdown.